The best hotels in St Moritz

 Within St. Moritz, the free Engadin Bus connects the Dorf, Bad, Celerina, Silvaplana, and Pontresina.
 Use it instead of taxis.
 Ski buses from Bad to the funicular are included in the ski pass.

-St Moritz's best neighborhoods
+St Moritz's best hotel regions

 St. Moritz divides into the Dorf (village, higher up with the main designer shops and luxury hotels) and the Bad (lower, by the lake, quieter).
 Silvaplana and Sils Maria are nearby villages with better value.